commercialhaskell/stackage/README.md

 We welcome all packages, provided:

 * The package author/maintainer agrees to the [maintainers agreement](https://github.com/fpco/stackage/blob/master/MAINTAINERS.md).
 * The package is buildable and testable from Hackage.
-We recommend the [multi-ghc-travis](https://github.com/hvr/multi-ghc-travis), which ensures the package is not accidentally incomplete.
+We recommend [the Stack Travis script](http://docs.haskellstack.org/en/stable/GUIDE.html#travis-with-caching), which ensures a package is not accidentally incomplete.
 * The package is compatible with the newest versions of all dependencies.
 * The package is compatible with the versions of libraries that ship with GHC ([more information on lenient lower bounds](https://www.fpcomplete.com/blog/2014/05/lenient-lower-bounds)).